Maldor/shillelagh-ttrpg/content/Build Rules.md

 - User Preference
 - You may take an extra feat with the DMs Approval
 ## Abilities
-- Generation method: Standard Array
+- Generation method: Standard Array or Point Buy
 ## Description
 - Set a background
 - Alignment: No Evil